Skip to main content

 Who Should I Volunteer With and How Do I Sign Up?

 Who you should volunteer with depends on what you want to get out of the experience.
 If you are interested in helping young people, then you might look at mentoring and tutoring programmes.
-Maybe you're looking to help improve life in poverty-stricken areas or areas that have suffered natural disasters and you should look at charities that work overseas.
-Perhaps you would like to improve your local area, and there may be neighbourhood organisations you can join.
-Choose something that you are passionate about.
+Maybe you're looking to help improve life in areas that have suffered natural disasters and you should look at charities that work overseas.
+Perhaps you would like to support your local area, and there may be neighbourhood organisations that you can join.
+The most important thing is to choose something that you are passionate about.

 There are a large number of volunteering societies and charity organisations on campus that you can get involved with easily.
-Have a look at the Advocacy/Development pages on the Societies Hub to get started!
+They support causes from amnesty to services for cancer patients.
+Have a look at the 'Advocacy/Development' pages on the Societies Hub to get started!

-You should also look at StudentVolunteer.ie for details of opportunities oustide of the campus volunteer organisations!
+You should also look at StudentVolunteer.ie for details of volunteering opportunities oustide of the campus organisations!

 Dean's Awards for Volunteering

-The Dean of Students celebrates and recognises student volunteering in the community and in Trinity organisations such as the clubs, societies, Students' Union, and publications with the Dean's Awards for Volunteering.
+The Dean of Students recognises and celebrates student volunteering in the community and in Trinity organisations (such as the clubs, societies, Students' Union, and publications) with the Dean's Awards for Volunteering.
 There are three possible awards, and each recognises a different level of engagement.
-The three awards are the Dean's List for Volunteering, the Dean's Leadership Award for Volunteering and the Trinity Legacy Award for Volunteering.
+The three awards are:

 Gaisce

-Gaisce - the President's Award, is Ireland's national challenge award (the equivalent of the Duke of Edinburgh Award in the UK), and is the most prestigious and respected individual award programme in the country.
-It is a challenge from the President of Ireland to young people between 15 and 25 years of age.
+Gaisce - the President's Award - is Ireland's national challenge award (the equivalent of the Duke of Edinburgh Award in the UK), and is the most prestigious and respected individual award programme in the country.
+It is a challenge from the President of Ireland to young people between 14 and 25 years of age.

 There are three separate and progressive levels of the Award: Bronze, Silver, and Gold.
-Each award works on the basis of a personal challenge set by you.
-There are 3 different challenge areas: Community Involvement, Personal Skill, and Physical Recreation.
-To earn an award you choose your own activities within each challenge area in consultation with a President's Award Leader and complete your application online.
-Once you have applied, you can begin your challenge: a minimum of one hour per week of each activity for a set number of weeks, an Adventure Journey and, if going for Gold, you will also need to undertake a Residential Project.
+Each Award works on the basis of personal challenges set by you.
+There are three different Challenge Areas: Community Involvement, Personal Skill, and Physical Recreation.
+To earn an award, you choose your own activities within each Challenge Area in consultation with a President's Award Leader, and then complete your application online.
+Once you have applied, you can begin your challenge: completing a minimum of one hour per week of each Challenge Area activity for a set number of weeks, an Adventure Journey, and - if going for Gold - you will also need to undertake a Residential Project.

 Gaisce Website